 Vitals – an online resource that aims to connect patients and doctors through listings, reviews, and ratings – is one of the largest health sites in the world.
 Here’s one of the reasons why: Vitals’ collection of doctor ratings and reviews is considered by patients and consumers as one of the most useful and trustworthy.
 Founded in 2007 by Mitchel Rothschild and Todd Rosengart, Vitals has since grown its user base to 13 million consumers each month.

-In a new blog post, Rothschild discusses how Vitals is able to build an online doctor rating and review system that people trust.
+In a blog post, Rothschild discusses how Vitals is able to build an online doctor rating and review system that people trust.

 Reviews have to be helpful